Megscammell/METOD-Algorithm/README.md

 # METOD (Multistart With Early Termination of Descents)-Algorithm-
-Multistart is a celebrated global optimization technique which applies steepest descent iterations to a point in order to find a local minimizer.
-The METOD algorithm can be more efficient that Multistart due to some iterations of steepest descent being stopped early if certain conditions are satisfied.
-This avoids repeated descents to the same minimizer(s) already discovered.
+Multistart is a celebrated global optimization technique, which applies steepest descent iterations to an initial starting point in order to find a local minimizer.
+The METOD algorithm can be more efficient that Multistart as some iterations of steepest descent can stopped early if certain conditions are satisfied.
+This avoids repeated descents to the same minimizer(s).

 ## Installation
 To use the METOD Algorithm, please do the following: